Mario Mergola

 - Lead Game Designer managing teams of up to 11 designers

-- 15+ years of leadership experience delivering $50M+ projects across multiple industries
+- Delivered a total of $50M+ projects across multiple industries

 - Hands-on experience with Unreal Engine 5, Unity, Godot, and Python